 HOW TO LIVE WITH AND MANAGE ANXIETY IN DOGS

-Dogs on anxiety medication should be monitored and taken to the vet for a follow-up visit.
+Dogs on anxiety medication should be monitored and taken to the veterinarian for a follow-up visit.

 If behaviour modification doesn’t seem to work, medication should probably be considered because the disorder can progress.
 Just remember that any treatment can take time to be effective, meaning anything from a minimum of six months or possibly years.
 The duration, intensity and amount of symptoms will play a role.